SearchSG/dev-portal-admin-portal-docs/index-recommendation.md

 #### Step 2: Add a New Index

 - Click on “Add new +” within the project card that you want to add your index to.
-- In the pop-up window, enter a title for your index, choose `SmartRecommend` as the type, and click “Create” to proceed.
+- In the pop-up window, enter a title for your index, choose `Recommendation` as the type, and click “Create” to proceed.
 ![Create index](images/index/smart_recommend/create_index.png)

 #### Step 3: View Created Index in Index Overview